 If your church is part of a denomination, have you considered your regional body - classis, presbytery, judicatory, regional synod?
 Many such regional bodies have grant funds to assist churches in various ways.
 Find out whether accessibility improvements might be eligible for funding.

 The following organizations may also provide financial assistance:

 Ontario: The Ontario Trillium Foundation, an agency of the government of Ontario, distributes its funding to charities and not-for-profits in four sectors: Arts and Culture, Environment, Sports and Recreation, and Human and Social Services.
 A number of churches have received funding for accessibility improvements.
 Be advised that the Foundation receives its funding through the Ontario Lottery and Gaming Corporation.
 Your church will want to consider carefully the wisdom of accepting money that is gained this way.
 If your church chose to accept or not accept money from the Trillium Foundation, we'd love to hear about it.
 Please comment.

-United States: Christian Fund for the Disabled is a modest grant program administered by Joni and Friends.
-CFD provides one-time grants to qualifying individuals in cooperation with (i.e., endorsement by) churches or Christian organizations.
+United States: Christian Fund for the Disabled is a grant program administered by Joni and Friends.
+CFD provides one-time matching grants up to $2,500 to qualifying individuals and to churches or Christian organizations.
 Requests must reflect a disability-related need.
-It is beneficial for the applicant to receive matching funds from their endorsing organization.
 Grants are also available to evangelical churches and organizations for educational grants up to a maximum of $1,500.

 United States: Pathways, a Chicago-based nonprofit, gives grants of up to $1000 to houses of faith and religious schools across the U.S. through their Open Hearts and Junior Open Hearts Awards.
 Cash grants awarded annually (deadline August 1) for projects that enable individuals of all abilities to participate in worship, ministries, leadership roles, and religious education.